-It, after a three month course, the concluding evaluation is started at the Leginning of the final week, there should be time for responses to be collected, collated and reported back by the middle of the week.
+If, after a three month course, the concluding evaluation is started at the beginning of the final week, there should be time for responses to be collected, collated and reported back by the middle of the week.
 If this can be done a day or two before the members depart, there is still time for reflection and discussion of the outcome within the course group, and still time for members to make recommendations for the future.

 - It was followed by discussion of results of the evaluation.
 There are two things I appreciate about this activity.
 First, we had it in the middle of the term, and secondly for discussing its results.
 Often, in my experience, evaluations are done at the end of the activities, which do not give opportunity anymore to discuss the results, nor the chance for changes for learning to the fullest extent.
 In general, the result of our interim evaluation is very good and I believe we all deserve congratulations from ourselves. - The afternoon session touched a lot of raw nerves.
 This was the interim evaluation session.
 The power of tutors, linguistic imperialism, domination in sessions, the validity of course activities, the way we challenge or fail to challenge each other, were all touched on with some passion.
 At times I felt uneasy was I suddenly aware that we had shifted quadrant, from low challenge and high support to high challenge and low support?
 On reflection the criticisms of the course seemed balanced some felt the tutors were giving too many facts and answers, others wanted more ...
-There were serious issues raised, things all of us have to be aware of.
+There were serious issues felt the tutors were giving too many facts and answers, others wanted more ...
+There were serious issues facts things all of us have to be aware of.
 For that alone this difficult session was worthwhile.
-As F said, 'We all lose when anyone feels unable to contribute.' - ➤ I suggest that it would be more appropriate if we ourselves set the evaluation questionnaire and method next time, so it becomes our own evaluation and a learning process too.
+As F said, We all lose when anyone feels unable to contribute. - ▶ I suggest that it would be more appropriate if we ourselves at the evaluation questionnaire and method next time, so it becomes our own evaluation and a learning process too.